 Even so, I think Sam Harris has something more radical than this in mind.
 For him meditation isn’t just to calm yourself, to stop yourself from thinking so automatically or to know get to yourself.
 He believes that when you turn your gaze inward and look closely, you find that ‘you’ aren’t there.

-I’m not exactly sure what that means but if the self is an imaginary thing like ‘the ether’ and ‘phlogiston’ then I’m happy to ditch it.
-However, I’m still not convinced that the idea of the self the idea belongs with these dead ideas.
-To me it seems to be a useful way of explaining ourselves to ourselves.
+I’m not exactly sure what that means but if the self is an imaginary thing like ‘the ether’ or ‘phlogiston’ then I’m happy to ditch it.
+However, I’m still not convinced that the idea of the self belongs with these dead ideas.
+To me it seems a useful way of explaining ourselves to ourselves.
 And it certainly feels like there is someone at home in my body.
 Then again, it looks to me like the sun goes round the earth.

-Sam claims that when a meditator sees that there is no self inside there is a sense of relief at finally being able to drop your guard and stop defending something that isn’t there.
-He also believes that it is possible to realise the self is an illusion without long hours of meditation, though meditation helps prepare the ground and makes the insight more likely to happen.
-Once you start to just look, listen and feel unselfconsciously then you might be less tempted to split the world into subjects and objects.
+Sam claims that when a meditator sees that there is no self inside there is a sense of relief at finally being able to lower your guard and stop defending something that isn’t there.
+He believes that it is possible to realise that the self is an illusion without long hours of meditation, though meditation helps prepare the ground and makes the insight more likely to happen.
+Once you become accustomed to the idea of not having a self you might be less tempted to split the world into subjects and objects.